Molecular imaging of DNA damage repair

 The aim of the project, supervised by Professor Bart Cornelissen, is to develop novel PET imaging agents targeting DNA damage repair proteins, in collaboration with colleagues in chemistry.
 We will use these imaging agents for assessment of genomic instability in cancers, for early detection of pre-tumorous lesions, and for (radio)therapy response evaluation.

-This project will involve both in vitro and in vivo models of tumours, together with a variety of microscopy, molecular biology and in vivo imaging techniques, and would suit a biology, chemistry, or biochemistry graduate with interests in cancer and/or imaging.
+This project will involve both in vitro and in vivo models of tumours, together with a variety of microscopy, molecular biology and in vivo imaging techniques.